elefeint/examples/pubsub-goaway/README.md

 mvn test -Dgcp.project=[YOUR_PROJECT] -Dpubsub.subscription=[YOUR_SUBSCRIPTION]
 ```

+Observe that when `.setRetryableCodes(StatusCode.Code.INTERNAL)` is present, the retries work correctly.

-Observe that even though retry settings are set up programmatically in `PubSubClientLibraryTest`, the test fails on the GOAWAY message.
+If you remove `.setRetryableCodes(StatusCode.Code.INTERNAL)` and rerun the app, even though retry settings are set up programmatically in `PubSubClientLibraryTest`, the test fails on the GOAWAY message.

 ```
 RetrySettings retrySettings = RetrySettings.newBuilder()